Appraisal Amount vs. Loan Amount: Important Rules for Home Buyers

 What is the Loan Amount?

 The loan amount represents the total sum of money borrowed from a lender to purchase a property.
-This includes the purchase price of the home, without the down payment made by the buyer.
+This includes the home’s purchase price, without the buyer’s down payment.

 Moreover, the lenders typically determine the loan amount based on the appraised value of the property.
 Buyer’s financial circumstances, such as income, credit history, and debt-to-income ratio.